He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 And the LORD said to Satan, "Have you considered My servant Job? ...Behold, all that he has is in your power, only do not put forth your hand on him."

 Satan is not the God of this world!
 But he has been its prince, its ruler.
-He has ruled over its kingdoms:
+He has ruled over its kingdoms.
+These are the kingdoms of men, NOT the Kingdom of God.
+Men's kingdoms are the domain of the prince of this world, the Devil:

 Then Jesus was led of The Spirit of Holiness to the wilderness to be tempted by The Devil...again the Devil brought him to a very high mountain, and he showed him all the Kingdoms of the world and their glory.
 And he said to him, "All these things I will give to you if you will fall down to worship me."

-Approximately two to three years later Jesus had come to Jerusalem where people had gathered to celebrate the Passover.
-Men from among the nations had asked Phillip if they could see Jesus.
+Approximately two to three years later Jesus came to Jerusalem where people had gathered to celebrate the Passover.
+Men from among the nations asked Phillip if they could see Jesus.
 Phillip conveyed this request to Andrew who, in turn, told Jesus.
 Along with His reply, He prayed:

 ...
 "Father, glorify your name."
 And a voice was heard from Heaven: "I have glorified and I am glorifying it again."
 And the crowd that was standing there heard, and they were saying, "It was thunder", and others were saying "An Angel spoke with him."
 Jesus answered and said to them, "This voice was not for my benefit, but for your benefit.
 Now is the judgment of this world; now The Ruler of this world is hurled outside."